FleekHQ/fleek-docs/docs/storage/storage-app.md

 File URL
 ![](imgs/fleek-file-url.png)

-Viewing on the IPFS gateway will show the immutible IPFS file of the content within the URL.
+Viewing on the IPFS gateway will show the immutable IPFS file of the content within the URL.

 ![](imgs/file-verify-ipfs.png)